erpragatisingh/erpragatisingh/README.md

 ### Hi there 👋

-# Heyaa! my name is Pragati  🌼
+# Pragati Singh ✔Technology Leader ✔Solution Architect & Consultant ✔Tech entrepreneur
 ### M.C.A., M.A(Psy), M.Com, M.A(P.A), PGDIBO(International Business Operation), M.A(Eco)

 <i>I love discovering & reading about new/ancient things 🐣.
 On my Github you'll find stuff related to Mobile App Development, Web Development, UI/UX & some more interesting topics like coding in Python(YES!).
-Currently I'm diving into Flutter, going along with UI/UX🖤.</i>
+Currently I'm diving into Flutter, going along with UI/UX ❤️.</i>

 <i> Also, I take my energy from the preety good sounds produces by my larynx and I love doing that! 🎶